-Most people will be referred to a community-based drug and alcohol treatment centre.
-After discussions with your GP or other agency, you can access this local support and book an appointment to start your recovery.
+Most people at the first instance will be referred to a community-based drug and alcohol treatment centre.
+After discussions with your GP, you can access this local support and book an appointment to start your recovery.

 These local initiatives help people with alcohol and drug addictions in an outpatient setting.
-They can book you in group therapy classes and discuss your options for treatment in the local area.
+They can book you in group therapy classes and discuss your options for treatment in the local area, there are various benefits and limitations of this form of treatment plan.

-A benefit of community-based treatment is that you do not need to move out of your local area to attend rehab.
+The benefit of community-based treatment is that you do not need to move out of your local area to recover.
 If you have a job you can still go to work and you can attend therapy sessions on appointment, and it is also cost-effective.

 But some people also find it hard to quit an addiction when they remain in the same environment.
-Without the right support in place, the chances of relapse can be increased as it is very easy to fall back into a usual habit.
-Outpatient rehab also has a lower long-term success rate than inpatient rehab.
+Without the right support in place, the chances of relapse can be increased as it is very easy to fall back into a usual habit when temptations arise.

 To self refer to a local community-based programme you can contact: